espressif/esp-at/docs/en/AT_Command_Examples/TCP-IP_AT_Examples.rst

    - The certificate path in the command can be adjusted according to the location of your certificate.

 #.
-The ESP device sets up the SSL client two-way authentication configuration.
+The {IDF_TARGET_NAME} sets up the SSL client mutual authentication configuration.

    Command: